-Sadly, my travel buddy and I had to pick up our pace as our flights were looming.
-We therefore had to leave our bus and hop on another one to get to Queenstown.
-During the journey, we stopped off at a lake and grabbed a coffee before going for a wonder.
-That night’s stop was at Wanaka, which didn’t have much going on apart from a cinema.
-After a tasty but unfulfilling dinner of nachos and salad, we went off to see Iron Man 2.
+That night’s stop was at Wanaka, a town which didn’t seem to have too much exciting stuff going on.
+Except from a cinema.
+After a tasty but unfulfilling dinner of nachos and salad, we went off to see Iron Man 2 at the Cinema Paradiso.
 The screen room was filled with random sofas, armchairs and even a VW Beetle.
-The projectionist had a slip through the film and the image went but really that just added to the experience.
+The projectionist had a slip through the film and the image briefly went but really that just added to the experience.
 Midway through the film there was an interval.
-You could tell when it was approaching as you could start to smell the freshly baked cookies wafting through the door.
+You could tell when it was approaching as you could begin to smell the freshly baked cookies wafting through the door.

-After a trip to Base Hostel’s bar, Mint, which involved my first taste of a jaegerbomb, we went to bed and were then up the next morning to go to Queenstown.
-We had a couple of scenic stops before making to to be bungee bridge where we watched some people jump before getting told about AJ Hackett Bungy.
-The biggest bungee jump in New Zealand is the Nevis at Queenstown but since I had already jumped, I signed up to the canyon swing, the Nevis Arc, instead- something for me to look forward to.
+After a trip to Base Hostel’s bar, Mint, which involved my first taste of a jaegerbomb (a guy at the bar ordered one too many and so gave us a glass), we went to bed and were then up the next morning to go to Queenstown.
+We had a couple of scenic stops on the way (plus a trip to Puzzle World which was actually much more fun than it sounds) before making to to be bungee bridge where we watched some people jump before getting told about AJ Hackett Bungy.
+The biggest bungee jump in New Zealand is the Nevis at Queenstown but since I had already jumped, I signed up to the canyon swing, the Nevis Arc, instead.
+Something for me to look forward to.

-I got back to Queenstown and grabbed a Tropical Swine Fergburger and did a bit of a shop before squeezing in a nap before the night’s antics commenced.
-Our old bus had caught up with us, bringing with it all the familiar faces that we had left behind.
-We met up with them at Altitude before moving on to World Bar and then to Fergburger for chips on the way home.
+I got back to Queenstown, grabbed a Tropical Swine Fergburger (with beef, bacon, cheese, lettuce, tomato, onion, relish and pineapple – don’t knock it, until you try it) and did a bit of a shop before squeezing in a nap before the night’s antics commenced.
+Our old bus group had caught up with us, bringing with it all the familiar faces that we had left behind a couple of days ago.
+We met up with them at Altitude bar before moving on to World Bar and then to Fergburger for chips on the way home.
+There’s only a handful of hours everyday where that place is not open – thank god.
 I was delighted when I realised it was still open in the early hours.

 After a fantastic last night out in Queenstown, we made it to bed at some point between 3-4 am and were then up at 7.15 am and out an hour later on the bus to Christchurch.
-Those six hours were not a pleasant experience.
-Christchurch was a bit dreary and and we ended up having a movie night in at the hostel as we really didn’t feel up to anything else!
+Those six hours on the coach were not a pleasant experience.
+Christchurch was a bit dreary when we finally arrived and and we ended up having a movie night in at the hostel as we really didn’t feel up to anything else!

-The next day, after a nice lie in which was slightly disturbed by housekeeping, we wandered about some shops and then found a Wagamama’s.
-Christchurch quickly improved.
-Feeling very satisfied after a Yaki Soba and Katsu Curry, we found a little market before going to the Art Gallery, which wasn’t huge but wasn’t bad.
+The next day, after a nice lie in which was slightly disturbed by housekeeping, we wandered about some shops in town and then found a Wagamama.
+Christchurch quickly improved with this discovery.
+Feeling very satisfied after a Yaki Soba and Katsu Curry (our standard orders), we found a little market before going to the Art Gallery, which wasn’t huge but wasn’t bad.
 And that was pretty much it.
 We went to the bar that night, after a dinner of cheese and harm toasties with stale cheesy nachos, to check out some live music but we didn’t stay for long as we needed our sleep for Australia.